pdbxmmcifwg/xfel-extension/xfel-extensions-v2.md

+#### _pdbx_xfel_data_reduction.droplet_hits

+            For experiments in which samples are provided in a continuous stream, the total number of frames collected in which a droplet was hit.

 #### _pdbx_xfel_data_reduction.frames_failed_index

             For experiments in which samples are provided in a continuous stream, the total number of data frames collected that contained a "hit" but failed to index.

-#### _pdbx_xfel_data_reduction.frames_hits

-            For experiments in which samples are provided in a continuous stream, the total number of data frames collected in which the sample was hit.